ACUFO indexHome

 State/Department: N/A

-City: N/A, over the Atlantic Ocean
+City or place: N/A, over the North Atlantic Ocean between USA and U-K.

 Witnesses data: